statgen/locuszoom-api/docs/api.md

 Filter | Description
 ------ | -----------
-id in 1, 2 | Select interval annotation resource by a unique identifier. chromosome in ‘1’, ‘2’, ‘X’ | Select chromosome by name. start ge 10000<br/>start le 20000 | Select interval if its start position falls into the specified interval. end ge 10000<br/>end le 20000 | Select interval if its end position falls into the specified interval.
+id in 1, 2 | Select interval annotation resource by a unique identifier. chromosome in '1', '2', 'X' | Select chromosome by name. start ge 10000<br/>start le 20000 | Select interval if its start position falls into the specified interval. end ge 10000<br/>end le 20000 | Select interval if its end position falls into the specified interval.